splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence/5-reference/34-audio.md

   label: " - Audio Procedures"
 ---

 SplashKit also provides procedures you can use to load and play sound effects and music.
-You can use sound effects to play multiple different sounds that are mixed together when played, while music is designed for longer running background sound for your applications with only one music track being able to be played at once.
+You can use sound effects to play multiple different sounds at once, while music is designed for longer running background sound for your applications with only one music track being able to be played at once.

 ## Playing sound effects